+I have been working with and hiring developers in many companies over the past 15 years.
+I can shed some light on this question.

-Expect to pay $20-60 an hour for a good programmer or about $40,000 to $100,000 as a general rule covering most programming needs.
-This number, of course, can go up or down depending on skillset and location, but it is a good starting point covering 90% of cases.
+Answer: Expect to pay $20-60 an hour for a good programmer or about $40,000 to $100,000 as a general rule covering most programming needs.
+Of course, this number can go up or down depending on skillset and location, but it is a good starting point covering 90% of cases.

 What is A “Good” Programmer Anyhow?

-When looking for someone to help me on a project or full-time hire, I have 1 main objective: finding people who can progress without constant supervision or help.
-Some projects require more attention from the person holding the requirements, but hiring someone to do some programming should save you time or effort, or both.
+When looking for someone to help me on a project or full-time hire, I have one primary objective: finding people who can progress without constant supervision or help.
+Some projects require more attention from the person holding the requirements, but hiring someone to do some programming should save you time, effort, or both.

 A “good” programmer is going to be able to help you accomplish your goals faster and without a ton of hand-holding.
-This is different from a junior developer who requires a lot of teaching and guidance.
-Many people make the mistake of thinking they want junior-level people to save money but often find themselves spending more time and effort restating requirements or correcting misinterpretations.
+This “good” programmer is different from a junior developer who requires a lot of teaching and guidance.
+Many people mistakenly think they want junior-level developers to save money but often spend more time and effort restating requirements or correcting misinterpretations.

 Based on this, you can imagine how one’s abilities correlate to the programmer’s skill and how that might directly affect the pay they should receive.
 I can argue that paying more for the programmer will save you time and money in the long run.
-A good or even better than a good programmer will be worth magnitudes more than the lousy programmer, as a bad programmer can actually end up costing you money.
+A good or even better programmer will be worth magnitudes more than a lousy programmer, as a bad programmer can end up costing you money.

 How Will I Know if a Programmer is Good?

-When searching for a programmer, they often post links to past work or a blog, etc. This is a great time to get to know them and how they might communicate with you on the project or the job.
+When searching for a programmer, they often post links to past work, a blog, etc. These work products are a great way to get to know them and how they might communicate with you on the project or the job.